-At the PEC, the eagles are housed at the isolation and rearing room where the keepers can discretely observe the pair.
+At the PEC, the eagles were housed at the isolation and rearing room where the keepers can discretely observe the pair.
 This is crucial in keeping the pairing process undisturbed and making it more conducive for the eagles to bond.

 This is the 4th pairing attempt for both birds.
 Geothermica and Sambisig have been paired with other Philippine Eagles before but none has succeeded.

 Geothermica and Sambisig underwent a pairing attempt process at the PEC which means they were put inside enclosures with a partition screen in between.
 This allowed them to see each other while preventing any physical harm should they become aggressive.

 The pair underwent lab test to rule out the New Castle Disease (NCD) and Avian Influenza Type A virus to ensure that the birds are safe for travel.
 This also prevents any contamination of the stock in Singapore.

 They were transported using large kennels and will be riding the Philippine Airlines from Davao to Manila and then again from Davao to Singapore.

 Upon arrival, the eagles were quarantined as per biosafety protocols and allowed the birds to acclimatize in their new environment.